sudogauss/MDPCloud/README.md

   alpha: 0.6
 ```

-Take a look at config file in config folder
+***Take a look at config file in config folder.***

+The output of the program is 2 files in the output folder, which correspond to the used algorithm.
+It also prints the best policy
+and q-matrix or v-matrix

 # Simulation results